universish/zbar/README.md

 	totp_secret_extractor.py

-I also created a bat file to easily run the ptyhon script.
+I also created a bat file to easily run the python script.

 	run.bat